scipion-em/docs/release-3.0.0/_sources/docs/developer/creating-a-plugin.rst.txt

 Installation script
 ~~~~~~~~~~~~~~~~~~~

 Scipion has a script to handle plugin installation / uninstallation.
-Use this script in a new
-terminal or reset the ``PYTHONPATH`` variable that we defined at the beginning.
 We have a few (un)installation
 choices:

 * Installing plugin and default binaries:

 .. code-block:: bash

-    $SCIPION_HOME/scipion installp -p scipion-em-relion
+    $SCIPION_HOME/scipion3 installp -p scipion-em-relion

 This command does two things:
 1. Gets the package from pypi